Lvdoo/Drawing_Number_Recognition/README.md

     - Resize to 28×28 pixels
     - Normalize (same as MNIST dataset)
 4. The processed image is passed into the CNN
-5. The model predicts the digit (0–9)
+5. The model outputs a probability for each digit
+6. The predicted digit is displayed (0–9)

 ### 🧠 Model Architecture (CNN)